 The Functional Fitness Area is a 10,400 square foot training space located in building 520.
 Some of the available equipment includes the Alpha Warrior Battle Rig, TRX suspension training, squat racks, dumbbells, kettlebells, deadlift platforms, rowing machines, and Assault bikes.
 The area is covered in rubber matting, and a small section is turf.
 The Functional Fitness Area is home to the Fitness Improvement Program and WarBird CrossFit.
 Authorized users must be at least 13 years old to enter; children must be accompanied by a parent or guardian.

-The pool is currently closed for the season.
+The pool is currently open for the season.
+The hours are Wednesdays thru Sundays from 1200-1800.
+Registration is REQUIRED in advance at https://www.eventbrite.com/e/base-pool-reservations-tickets-162274624771.
 It is located on the corner of East Ave and 9th Street, next to The Landing.

 CURRENTLY SUSPENDED DUE TO COVID-19